jborichevskiy/up-and-to-the-right/content/dense.md

 So, tying it all up again - why Up and to the Right?
 Because it's a reminder of the direction of progress, my own and humanity's at large.
 Like a compass heading; a sign of which way to go - but not a destination in and of itself.
 A route that may have ups and downs requiring continuous course correction as new information is acquired and understood.
 The direction towards the next step on that "consciousness staircase".
 And a reminder that any data is only smooth from far out - up close it is an inconsistent, noisy, and unrepresentative sample of the bigger picture.

 Over time I've found various other descriptions of this feeling as described by people.
 To some extent I view religion as an organized attempt at finding, cultivating, and sharing that love and beauty - but an attempt that so often ends in only more pain and division for those involved.
 I believe many of us experience this feeling with our own distinct perspective colored by our unique life experiences, dreams, and memories.
 And that's precisely what makes it so wonderful to hear about other people's moments - it's the closest thing to see seeing reality through another person's eyes.
 In the words of Alan Watts, "you are the universe experiencing itself".
 Kurzeasgt calls it [Optimistic Nihilism](https://www.youtube.com/watch?v=MBRqu0YOH14).
 Tim Urban calls it Truthism.
 Carl Sagan calls it [spirituality](https://en.wikipedia.org/wiki/Carl_Sagan#Personal_life_and_beliefs) and that's the one that resonates most with me.
 Like many things, labels are only useful in describing and grouping similar things - and I'm learning that the most special things in life are also the hardest to label, explain, measure, and categorize.
-They just are.  {#Up-and-to-the-Where}
+They just are.
 ## 2019-07-13 - "Hello World" - [back to top]({{< relref path="#post-titles-and-dates" >}})

 This is my first attempt at a blog.
 Somewhere to post my musings, observations, or just links to interesting things.
 Don't know what it'll become yet - guess we'll find out together.